White Creek Christian Academy Student Rules Full Steam & Sport students

 Lunch – Students may bring their own lunches.
 Menus are available in the office for possible lunch selections.
 The school has refrigerators and drink, vending machines available for student use.
 If your student would like to purchase an item please send money.
 Lunch is from 11:35 – 12:10 each day.

 Progress Report Cards and Test Days There are four terms which are nine weeks each.
 Every nine weeks we send home a report card.
 A=90-100; B=80-89; C=70-79; anything below 70 is considered as failing.
+In Liberty 60 is considered passing If only seeking a Liberty Diploma.

 Liberty students do not exempt test.